-From simple Excel macros to supercomplex algorithms used Tesla GigaFactory or Google X lab: different types of scripts, software bots, and actual machines are being created every day to help people work faster, better, and more efficiently.
+From simple Excel macros to supercomplex algorithms used in Tesla GigaFactory or Google X lab: different types of scripts, software bots, and actual machines are being created every day to help people work faster, better, and more efficiently.

-But you can achieve so much with a properly planned and executed automation!
+But you can achieve so much with properly planned and executed automation!
 Increasing ROI, shortening payment cycles, freeing your employees from mundane tasks, reducing operational errors… The list is endless.